 \section{Abstract}

 We propose the $SU(3)_C\times SU(3)_L\times U(1)_X$ model arising from $SU(6)$ breaking.
 One family of the Standard Model (SM) fermions arises from two $\bar{6}$ representations and one $15$ representation of $SU(6)$ gauge symmetry.
-To break the $SU(3)_C\times SU(3)_L\times U(1)_X$ gauge symmetry down to the SM, we introduce three $SU(3)_L$ triplet Higgs fields, where two of them comes from $\bar{6}$ representation while the other one from $15$ representation.
-We study the gauge boson masses and Higgs boson masses in details, and find that the Vacuum Expectation Value (VEV) of the Higgs field for $SU(3)_L\times U(1)_X$ gauge symmetry breaking is around 10 TeV.
+To break the $SU(3)_C\times SU(3)_L\times U(1)_X$ gauge symmetry down to the SM, we introduce three $SU(3)_L$ triplet Higgs fields, where two of them come from the $\bar{6}$ representation while the other one from the $15$ representation.
+We study the gauge boson masses and Higgs boson mass in detail, and find that the vacuum expectation value (VEV) of the Higgs field for $SU(3)_L\times U(1)_X$ gauge symmetry breaking is around 10 TeV.
 The neutrino masses and mixing can be generated via the littlest inverse seesaw mechanism.
-In particular, we have normal hiearchy for neutrino masses and the lightest active neutrino is massless.
+In particular, we have normal hierarchy for neutrino masses and the lightest active neutrino is massless.
 Also, we consider constraints from the charged lepton flavor changing decays as well.
 Furthermore, introducing two $SU(3)_L$ adjoint fermions, one $SU(3)_C$ adjoint scalar, and one $SU(3)_L$ triplet scalar, we can achieve gauge coupling unification within 1\%.
 These extra particles can provide a dark matter candidate as well.